RumbergerKirk

 Profile

 Nicole Sieb Smith represents national and local businesses and institutions in diverse litigation matters with a focus on employment defense and commercial matters.
-An experienced litigator, Nicole represents clients in state and federal courts at both the trial and appellate levels, as well as before administrative boards.
+An experienced litigator, Nicole represents clients in state and federal courts at both the trial and appellate levels, as well as in arbitrations and administrative proceedings.

 Nicole represents employers in the public and private sectors in cases involving claims of discrimination, harassment, whistle-blower violations, wrongful termination, retaliation, and violation of civil rights.
-She has particular experience in defending website inaccessibility claims brought under the ADA and the Rehabilitation Act.
-She is also an experienced speaker on the topic of website accessibility, and is able to assist her clients to identify the legal considerations involved in auditing and remediating web content and to retain appropriate consultants.
+She regularly conducts training and provides counseling to her clients in these areas.
+Nicole has particular experience in handling website inaccessibility claims brought around the country under the ADA and state and local disability laws.
+She is an experienced speaker on topics of employment law and website accessibility.

 Details